-Woldingham School keeps an accurate record of each occasion an individual pupil is given or supervised taking medication.
-Details of the supervising staff member, pupil, dose, date and time are recorded.
-If a pupil refuses to have medication administered, this is also recorded, and parents are informed as soon as possible.
+Woldingham School keeps an accurate record of each occasion an individual student is given or supervised taking medication.
+Details of the supervising staff member, student, dose, date and time are recorded.
+If a student refuses to have medication administered, this is also recorded, and parents are informed as soon as possible.
 All staff who volunteer to administer medication are provided with training.
 The school keeps a register of staff that have completed the relevant training.
 An up-to-date list is kept of members of staff who have agreed to administer medication and have received the relevant training.
-Woldingham ensures that the whole school environment is inclusive and favourable to pupils with medical conditions.
+Woldingham ensures that the whole school environment is inclusive and favourable to students with medical conditions.
 This includes the physical environment, as well as social, sporting and educational activities.

-Confidentiality: Pupils should be aware that they can discuss any matter with the College Nurse in complete confidence.
-Medical information about pupils, regardless of their age, will remain confidential.
-However, in providing medical care for a pupil, it is recognised that, on occasions, the school Nurse or First Aiders will need to liaise with other staff, parents, carers or guardians, or medical professionals, and that some information will need to be passed on as necessary; ideally with the pupil or parent's prior consent.
-However, in the rare event that the school Nurse/staff consider that it is in the pupils' best interests or necessary for the protection of the wider school community, a staff member may breach confidence and pass information without a pupil or parent's consent.
-Any breach of confidence would be discussed with the pupil first to explain why it is judged that the health of other pupils was at risk or why it was in the pupil's own interest to share the information.
+Confidentiality: Students should be aware that they can discuss any matter with the School Nurse in complete confidence.
+Medical information about students, regardless of their age, will remain confidential.
+However, in providing medical care for a student, it is recognised that, on occasions, the School Nurse or first aiders will need to liaise with other staff, parents, carers or guardians, or medical professionals, and that some information will need to be passed on as necessary; ideally with the student or parent's prior consent.
+However, in the rare event that the School Nurse/staff consider that it is in the student's best interests or necessary for the protection of the wider school community, a staff member may breach confidence and pass information without a student or parent's consent.
+Any breach of confidence would be discussed with the student first to explain why it is judged that the health of other students was at risk or why it was in the student's own interest to share the information.